scicloj/clojisr/README.md

 ## Testing

-The code tests are embedded in the [tutorials](#tutorials) and are run when they are rendered (using [notespace](https://github.com/scicloj/notespace)).
-This way we make sure that tests and documentation are in sync.
+The tests are genedated from the tutorials by Clay.

 ## Tools used